-In November 2006, the Group entered into a land use right purchase agreement with Xincheng Hi-Tech Industrial Estate to acquire the right to use a piece of land of approximately 146,673 square meters for future expansion of production capacity in XinXing of GuangDong, PRC.
+In November 2006, the Group entered into a land use right purchase agreement with Xincheng Hi-Tech Industrial Estate to acquire the right to use a piece of land of approximately 133,500 square meters for future expansion of production capacity in Xinxing of Guangdong, PRC.
 The total consideration was \$1,472,325.
-A deposit of approximately \$610,000 was paid in July 2007, and the balance was paid in October 2007.
-During the year ended March 31, 2008, the Group prepaid \$150,325 for the acquisition of the right to use another piece of land in XinXing at a total consideration of \$501,083.
+A deposit of approximately \$610,000 was paid in July 2007 and the balance was paid in October 2007.
+During the year ended March 31, 2008, the Group prepaid \$150,325 for the acquisition of the right to use another piece of land in Xinxing at a total consideration of \$501,083.
 This prepayment was classified as other current assets in the consolidated balance sheet as of March 31, 2009.
+The balance of this second piece of land was fully paid during the fiscal year ended March 31, 2010.